janicaleksander/eda-python/README.md

 # Exploratory Data Analysis (EDA) with Python

 This project demonstrates a basic exploratory data analysis (EDA) approach using Python tools such as Seaborn and Matplotlib.
 It covers data loading, calculating statistics, and visualizing numerical and categorical features.
+Also, here it is implemented multiclass logistic regression from scratch.
 ## Requirements
 - Python >= 3.12
 - Git